Denver Museum of Nature and Science: Museum secrets

 The museum contains a number of hidden secrets that visitors may search for.
 On the Denver Museum website, there are four different downloadable scavenger hunts available, ranging from State Parks to "Museum Treasures".
 Kent Pendleton, one of the museum's diorama painters, painted eight elves in his work, hidden throughout the museum.
 Guests are encouraged to search for the elves with one of the printable scavenger hunts.
-In the IMAX lobby entrance there are several painted pictures hidden on the walls relating to Star Wars.